 Map of Data Centers

-The above map shows data centers and crypto mines.
+The above map shows data centers and crypto mines as of Nov 2025.

 The black icons represent completed data centers, and the orange data centers in progress.
 A number over the icon represents more than one data center; these will ‘separate out’ as you zoom in on the map using the “+” symbol in the bottom right.

-The gray icons represent known Crypto Mines – which are not Data Centers – but still energy and water superconsumers.
+The yellow triangles represent known Crypto Mines – which are not Data Centers – but still energy and water superconsumers.

-If you would like to interact with the map – click here or press the expand icon on the map – you can also add and hide layers about
+If you would like to interact with the map – click here.

 We don’t quite know for certain:

-Georgia Data Centers – Providers Map in Georgia, United States – lists 71
+–Georgia Data Centers – Providers Map in Georgia, United States – listed 71 facilities in April, 2025 and lists 116 as of November, 2025.

 Science for Georgia Interns have confirmed 97.